Business Miles vs. Commuting Miles: What's the Difference?

 If you drive a lot and decide that the standard mileage method is best for you, you'll have to track how many business miles you drive every year.

 This is most commonly done with a mileage tracking app, or by keeping a mileage log and consulting your car's odometer.
+(If you're a rideshare driver, Lyft and Uber will track some of your miles for you.)

 Combine this with Keeper Tax to track any other deductible expenses, tolls, parking fees, and car washes.
 Then you'll be prepared to take the biggest possible tax deduction on your business miles.